Rjjha/SkyConnect/README.md

 1. Flight Service : CRUD operations on all flight db models
 2. Booking Service : Book or cancel a booking
 3. Notification Service : Send email notifications to users on booking, cancellation.
 Run CRON jobs to check for        upcoming flights and send notifications.
-4. Authentication Service : Signin, Signup, Reverse proxy for Flight Search and Booking Service
+4. Authentication Service : Signin, Signup,Rate Limiting and Reverse proxy for Flight Search and Booking Service

 ## Tech Stack
 1. NodeJS